strangemonad/maru-bootstrap/README.md

 system.
 E.g.: you can define special forms and macros, have many useful forms defined for you, can quote and quasi-quote, and all sorts of other goodness.

+# Usage

+    maru-eval -b path/to/boot.l -

+This will load the boot.l environment and then proceed to open a repl on stdin.

+If you simply want to run a script (or set of scripts):

+    maru-eval -b path/to/script1 path/to/script/2 path/to/script/3

 # Stop